ArjunT254/Authorship-attribution-using-ngram-and-LLMs/README.md

 This project focuses on authorship attribution, aiming to determine the author of a given text.
 Two approaches, generative (n-gram language model) and discriminative (sequence classifier), are explored and compared in terms of their effectiveness in this task.

 ### Setup
 I have compiled source files containing excerpts from works by various authors: Jane Austen, Charles Dickens, Leo Tolstoy, and Oscar Wilde.
-These files are available [here](link).
+These files are available in the repo.
 Ensure to decide on the encoding type to use, preferably UTF-8.

 ### Project Details
 - **Generative Classifier**: